 - 1.)
-Overall, did you personally find meeting these people to be inspiring? - a.)
-In what ways, yes? - b.)
-In what ways, no? - A) showed me othat one puson can do something it make change.
+Overall, did you personally find meeting these people to be inspiring?

+- a.)
+In what ways, yes?

+- b.)
+In what ways, no?

-gives me an opportunity to support amazing projects and people - B) Showed a major flaw in Israeli Society.
+A) showed me athat one person can do something of make change. gives me an opportunity to support amazing projects and people

-There are many underserved populations.

-Also showed me what the pressure of living here can result in ... neglect, abuse, illnessothers might find inspiring? a) pushalom my seeing him in action, mtg the animals b.)
-Shalvans seeing the facility, mtg yossi, hearing the story from the people that made it a realization of seeing how it thrives. c.)
-Rabbanit Kapach is her personal life story, also seeing the heart of her organization in action 3.)
+B) Showed a major flaw in Israeli Socrety: There are many underserved populations.
+Also showed me what the pressure of livinghere can result in ... neglect, abuse, illness2.)
+Specifically, of the individuals you met, which ones and what about them, do you think others might find inspiring?

+3.)
 Do you think that people are inherently altruistic?
 Or inherently selfish?
+Selfish

 4.)
 What do you think could inspire ordinary people to do extraordinary things?
 Do you think it has to be a "beshert" moment or can it be planned?

-I think over coming adversity OK being a part of someone else's process is the inspiration.
+I think overcoming adversity OR being a part of someone else's process is the inspiration.
 I'm not sure of the source.

 5.)
 Do you think that as a Rabbi or an Educator you will try to create a Mitzvah oriented community as part of your community?
+MSoWtelly

-MSo Welly a.)
+- a.)
 Do you see this as a priority?
-Use b.)
-Do you think it is something that the Rabbi or Educator can impose on the community or does it have to come from within the community-grassroots style?
-It weeds to be a combination.
-6.)
+Yes- - b.)
+Do you think it is something that the Rabbi or Educator can impose on the community or does it have to come from within the community grassroots style?
+If needs to me a combination. - 6.)
 Why do you think the Reform Movement places so much emphasis on Social Justice?
-We're about tesponding to modernity.
-This is a very modern way in which we can realize our partnership with gd.

-2.)
-Specifically, of the individuals you met, which ones and what about them, do you think mame - (optional ) V 1 inspiration "angels" who are truly are diversity of the heros What was one of the most frustrating or difficult aspects of this program? not being able to meet every hero due to scheduling conflicts 4- Did this add to your experience in Israel?
-Absolutely If so, how?
-This made the concept lof doing mitzuot tikken olam very real in the country considered our "honeland" - it was very powerful.
-Some things cannot be learned in classificans but from example Would you recommend that this program be continued?
-Most Definitely If not, why?
-If so under what circumstances? \( \lambda = \tau \)

-Merrill Alpert

-Master's Project

-School of Jewish Communal Service

-Hebrew Union College Students - Jerusalem, 2004
+Merrill Alpert Master's Project School of Jewish Communal Service Hebrew Union College Students - Jerusalem, 2004